 Students are automatically considered for the Pell Grant when they submit their Free Application for Federal Student Aid, or FAFSA.
 You can learn more about submission here.
-In this post, we'll cover:
+In this post, we'll cover the following:

-- How to figure out if you're eligible for federal student aid
+- How to figure out whether you're eligible for federal student aid

 - What the Pell Grant income limits are

-- How to figure out if you're eligible for the Pell Grant specifically
+- How to figure out whether you're eligible for the Pell Grant specifically

 - Pell Grant award maximums

 - What you can do to increase your chances of getting the Pell Grant

 Because the Pell Grant is a federal aid program, you need to meet basic eligibility for federal student aid in order to be considered for the Pell.
 There are a lot of complicated-seeming requirements, so we put together two lists that describe everything you need before applying for aid.

 You need to check off every item on List #1 and one item on List #2.

 In order to be eligible for all federal aid, including the Pell Grant, you must meet all the following eligibility criteria: